 Physical Education is a semester-long course that is designed to promote physical activity, teamwork, self-motivation, self- discipline and increased development of body movement and athletic ability.
 Students are beginning to mature in their ability to perform various athletic tasks and movements.
 In this course, students will demonstrate more mature motor movement, perform more complex rhythmic skill and apply movement forms to developing motor skills.
-Along with athletic skill and increased motor skills, Physical Education focuses on good sportsmanship, building students’ confidence in their abilities and their willingness to try new things.
-Students will also improve their individual fitness levels through cardiovascular conditioning, general body strength and flexibility.
+Along with athletic talent and increased motor skills, Physical Education focuses on good sportsmanship, building students’ confidence in their abilities and their willingness to try new things.
+Students will improve fitness levels through cardiovascular conditioning, general body strength and flexibility.

 Positive communication skills are necessary for student success.
 This class will focus on key listening, speaking and non-verbal skills that will help to provide a solid, life-long foundation.
 Special attention will be given to public speaking, as well as giving and receiving feedback.